camandacole/NotebookAppLaravel/readme.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

+ABOUT PROJECT:
+What is it?
+A notebook app used to create a notebook containing notes to store information.
+What technology was used?
+Laravel(Framework of PHP) with HTML and Bootstrap

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as: